LaRon Landry

-LaRon Louis Landry (born October 14, 1984) is a former American football safety.
-He played college football for Louisiana State University (LSU), and earned consensus All-American honors.
-The Washington Redskins drafted him with the sixth overall pick in the 2007 NFL Draft.
+LaRon Louis Landry (born October 14, 1984) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for LSU Tigers, and earned consensus All-American honors.
+The Washington Redskins selected him with the sixth overall pick in the 2007 NFL draft.
 He also played for the New York Jets and Indianapolis Colts.

-Early years
+Early life

 Landry was born in Metairie, Louisiana to parents Frank and Rhonda Landry.
 He has two siblings, Derik and Dawan; who was a former NFL safety.
 Landry was raised in Ama, Louisiana, and attended Hahnville High School in Boutte.
 Rivals.com ranked him the No. 5 high school athlete in the country.

 College career

 Landry attended Louisiana State University, where he majored in communication studies and played for coach Nick Saban and coach Les Miles's LSU Tigers football teams from 2003 to 2006.
 Credited with 48 straight starts for the Tigers, Landry finished his career with 315 tackles and 12 interceptions.
 His 12 interceptions left him with the third-highest total in school history, while his 315 tackles rank seventh in LSU history.